GabeLanz/Java-Timed-Response-Checker/README.md

 # Java-Timed-Response-Checker
-Calculates the time it takes you to respond to a question
+This program prompts you with a question, and calculates how long it takes you to respoond, then outputs the time it took you to respond to the nearest second.